Transforma logo

 Increase in fuel and truck efficiency

-It explains how autonomous trucks will decrease greenhouse gas emissions and reduce fuel consumption through methods such as truck platooning, which is estimated to save around 4% fuel.
+It explains how autonomous trucks will decrease greenhouse gas emissions and reduce fuel consumption through methods such as truck platooning, which is estimated to save around 4% fuel, if the trucks are separated by 40-50 feet.
+It then explains one of the major benefits of autonomous vehicles – that they can operate 24/7, while a truck driver, in a country like the USA, can only work constantly for 11 hours, which in turn, results in a reduced fleet size and associated greenhouse emissions as well.
 It also talks about the detrimental effects on the environment from autonomous technologies since they require extreme computing power and massive cloud storage, resulting in GHG emissions, and hence, the need to improve software and hardware accordingly.

 The transition from Diesel to Electric (D2E)